-Intel Sneaks Out Core+ Processors With Bundled Optane Drives
+Intel Sneaks Out Core+ Processors With Bundled Optane Drives (Update: Pricing, Availability)

 Intel's recent eighth-gen processor launch found the company adding yet another hieroglyphic to its product naming convention in a bid to "simplify" its stack.
-Intel's latest branding effort comes in the form of the "Core+" branding, which the company told us indicates the processors, or the devices they are installed in, support Optane memory.
+Intel's latest branding effort comes in the form of the "Core+" branding, which the company told us indicates the processors, or the devices they are installed in, come with Optane memory.
 Now it turns out that the company is also offering CPUs with a bundled 16GB Optane memory module.

 Intel's Optane memory is a collection of software and hardware, such as 3D XPoint memory, that leverage the power of next-generation memory to boost storage performance.
 The Optane modules come as both cache and normal bootable SSDs that fill the good, better, best verticals.
 As we covered earlier, Intel now also supports using Optane caching with a secondary storage volume.
 Unfortunately, the speedy new devices aren't compatible with all Intel processors and platforms.

-Intel plans to clear up the confusion by adding a "+" marking to the badges of some processors and OEM devices, like notebooks, that support the technology.
+Intel is adding a "+" marking to the badges of some processors and OEM devices, like notebooks.
+The badge indicates that the processor comes with bundled Optane memory or the device already has one installed.
 Of course, this doesn't help much for the average consumer that has no idea what the new symbol represents.
 In fact, it is likely even more confusing.

-It turns out that the new branding also marks the debut of new CPU bundles that come 16GB Optane Memory modules, meaning you can use the small M.2 SSD to boost your storage performance.
+The new branding also marks the debut of new CPU bundles that come 16GB Optane Memory modules, meaning you can use the small M.2 SSD to boost your storage performance.
 Nothing comes for free, though.

 |Kit